-Favorite Philosopher?
-Ludwig Wittgenstein; “If people never did silly things nothing intelligent would ever get done.”
+Who is your favorite philosopher?
+Ludwig Wittgenstein.
+He was logic with a twist.
+He once said; “If people never did silly things nothing intelligent would ever get done.”

-What is the equation for Newton’s first law of motion?
+What is your favorite physics equation?
+It would have to be Isaac Newton’s first law of motion.
 F = MA.
 F being force, M being mass, A being acceleration.
-All that from an apple falling off a tree.
+He learned all that from an apple falling off a tree.